Nexolight/wtstamp/README.md

                                      Moves the start time from the given day (+=forward, s=backward).
                                      When no day is given either the last open day (1st) or the last closed day (2nd) is choosen.

   -E, --move-End      <<s/+>HH:MM> [dd.mm.yyyy]
                                      Moves the end time from the given day (+=forward, s=backward).
                                      When no day is given, then the last closed day is choosen.

+  {insert}
+  -n, --workday       <dd.mm.yyyy:HH:MM> <HH:MM>
+                                     Inserts a new workday at the given day and time with the specified length as positive offset.

+  -b, --break         <dd.mm.yyyy> <dd.mm.yyyy:HH:MM> <HH:MM>
+                                     Inserts a new break into the given workday, starting from the given day and time, with the specified positive offset for the break end.

 optional arguments:
   -h, --help                         show this help message and exit